mazinALambouri/Alambouri/README.md

-# Trip Planner PWA

-A modern Progressive Web App for planning trips with complete offline support.
+# Alambouri - Multi-Trip Travel Planning App

+A comprehensive travel planning application with authentication, multiple trip management, and sharing capabilities.

 ## Features

-- 🌍 Plan multi-day trips with detailed itineraries
-- 📱 Works completely offline
-- 💾 All data stored locally with IndexedDB
+### 🔐 Authentication
+- Sign up / Sign in with email and password
+- User profiles with full name
+- Secure session management
 - 🎨 Beautiful, modern UI with smooth animations
 - 📊 Automatic cost and distance calculations
 - 🏠 Install to home screen on iOS and Android